Thailand Destination Thailand Visa (DTV) (2026)

 In Thailand, tax residency is typically triggered after 180 days in a calendar year.
 180 days triggers Thai tax residency.
 From 2024, Thailand taxes all income remitted into Thailand in the same year it was earned — a significant change from prior rules.
 Foreign income kept offshore and not remitted is generally not taxed.
 Consult a Thai tax advisor if staying long-term.

-Can US citizens get the Thailand Long-Term Resident (LTR) Visa?
+Can US citizens get the Thailand Destination Thailand Visa (DTV)?

-Yes — US citizens can enter Thailand visa-free for up to 60 days as tourists, and can apply for the Long-Term Resident (LTR) Visa to extend their stay legally for remote work.
+Yes — US citizens can enter Thailand visa-free for up to 60 days as tourists, and can apply for the Destination Thailand Visa (DTV) to extend their stay legally for remote work.

 Related